 - Age of the offender – Minors may be tried through juvenile court systems.

-- Use of a gun during a crime – Gun charges related to a violent crime lead to harsher sentences.
+- Use of a gun during a crime – Gun charges related to a violent crime often lead to harsher sentences.

 Penalties for Minor First-Time Gun Offenses